AIRLab-POLIMI/PyHAPT/README.md

 ```

 Note:
+- We recommend running `main.py` and `data_visualization.py` sequentially.
 - All the generated pictures are stored in path `[data] - [picture]`.
 - To guarantee the correct function of `data_visualization.py` of plot, users need to set the `Pycharm` IDE as:
   - [File] - [Settings] - [Tools] - [Python Scientific] - Uncheck `Show plots in tool window`
+- We have tested successfully both on `Ubuntu` and `Windows` operating systems.

 ## Recommended folder structure
 The following folder tree is recommended: